LaxarJS/laxar/docs/api/runtime.widget_services.md

 #### <a id="axAreaHelper"></a>axAreaHelper [`AxAreaHelper`](#AxAreaHelper)

-Area helper service instance.
+Allows to manage the widget's areas.

 #### <a id="axAssets"></a>axAssets [`AxAssets`](#AxAssets)

-widget asset accessor instance.
+Provides access to the widget's assets.

 #### <a id="axConfiguration"></a>axConfiguration [`Configuration`](runtime.configuration.md#Configuration)

-Interface to the configuration the application was bootstrapped with.
+Interface to the full configuration the application was bootstrapped with.

 #### <a id="axContext"></a>axContext [`AxContext`](#AxContext)

-Context information and tiny service collection.
+Combines essential widget services with some instance information to be passed around en bloc.

 #### <a id="axControls"></a>axControls [`ControlLoader`](loaders.control_loader.md#ControlLoader)

-The control loader api to provide access to control modules used by a widget.
+Provides access to implementation modules of the controls used by the widget.

 #### <a id="axEventBus"></a>axEventBus [`AxEventBus`](#AxEventBus)

-Event bus instance specifically enriched for a widget instance.
+Event bus instance specifically enriched for the widget instance.

 #### <a id="axFeatures"></a>axFeatures `Object`

 The features the widget was configured with.
-Its structure depends solely on the schema defined in the widget's descriptor file (`widget.json`)
+Its structure depends on the schema defined in the widget descriptor (`widget.json`).

 #### <a id="axFlowService"></a>axFlowService [`FlowService`](runtime.flow_service.md#FlowService)

-Injection for the flow service.
+Allows to generate URLs based on navigation targets or place IDs, in order to create links.

 #### <a id="axGlobalEventBus"></a>axGlobalEventBus [`EventBus`](runtime.event_bus.md#EventBus)

 The global event bus instance of the application.

-[`axEventBus`](runtime.widget_services.md) should always be prefered over this, since for example unsubscribing from event subscriptions on widget destruction needs be done manually and can lead to severe memory leaks if omitted.
+The widget-specific [`axEventBus`](runtime.widget_services.md) should always be prefered over this, since subscriptions to the global event bus will not be cleaned up automatically as clients are destroyed, which can lead to severe memory leaks.
-One valid use case could be an activity, that has permanent knowledge about the application's state and lifetime, and for example adds an inspector to the event bus.
+A valid use case could be an activity that needs to add an inspector to the event bus in order to provide debuggig information about application events, or to log specific events without stopping on page navigation.

 #### <a id="axGlobalLog"></a>axGlobalLog [`Logger`](runtime.log.md#Logger)

-The global logger instance.
+Allows to log messages, taking into account the configured log level.

 #### <a id="axGlobalStorage"></a>axGlobalStorage [`StorageFactory`](runtime.storage.md#StorageFactory)

-The global storage factory.
+The global storage factory allows to share storage items across widgets.

 #### <a id="axHeartbeat"></a>axHeartbeat [`Heartbeat`](runtime.heartbeat.md#Heartbeat)

-The heartbeat instance.
+The heartbeat instance allows to perform actions such as dirty checking after each event bus cycle.

 #### <a id="axI18n"></a>axI18n [`AxI18n`](runtime.widget_services_i18n.md#AxI18n)

-I18n api specifically for the widget instance.
+I18n API that allows to localize values depending on the locale configured for the widget.

 #### <a id="axId"></a>axId( localUniqueId )

-A function that generates page wide unique ids based on ids that are unique within the scope of a widget.
+A function that generates page-wide unique IDs based on IDs that are unique within the scope of a widget.

 A common use case is the connection of a `label` HTML element and an `input` element via `for` and `id` attributes.
-For such cases ids should **always** be generated using this service.
+To avoid collisions, IDs should **always** be generated using this service.

 Example:

 ```js
 widgetDom.querySelector( 'label' ).setAttribute( 'for', axId( 'myField' ) );
 widgetDom.querySelector( 'input' ).setAttribute( 'id', axId( 'myField' ) );